 SECOND YEAR OF A-LEVEL

-You will extend your knowledge of Greek and Roman culture to include Homer’s Iliad (the story of Troy), the Roman epic of Virgil’s Aeneid and a selection of Greek and Roman Comedies.
-In addition we fight alongside the Trojan hero Hector, journey with Trojan prince Aeneas from Troy as he strives to reach Italy and found the Roman race and we have a laugh at the knockabout and vulgar humour of the Greeks and Romans.
+You will extend your knowledge of Greek and Roman culture to include the Roman epic of Virgil’s Aeneid.
+In this book we journey with Trojan prince Aeneas from Troy as he flees his war-torn homeland and strives to reach Italy and found the Roman race.
+We also explore Greek comedy and have a laugh at the knockabout and vulgar humour of Aristophanes’ comic play The Frogs.

 In both years, in addition to the Epic and Theatre modules described above, you will also study the module Greek Religion, exploring the gods, mythology, religious customs and temples of Greece.
 This module ends with a short introduction to Greek philosophy and the philosopher Socrates.

 You will have the opportunity, if you wish, to study Latin and Greek languages as optional enhancement subjects in lunchtime classes.
 These languages are very useful for classicists and for those intending to pursue careers in medicine, science, modern languages and the legal profession, or for anyone who is looking for an academic challenge.
 There is also a yearly practical archaeological workshop for classics students at Bradford University’s state of the art labs.